omrprt/wdi-first-project/readme.md

 How can the game be extended and improved:

 - making the layout more responsive:
-  *Currently the pictures do not line up nicely when the screen is smaller.
+ * Currently the pictures do not line up nicely when the screen is smaller.

 - restart to the play area:
-  *Currently it restarts by reloading the page and the user has to see the rules again.
+  * Currently it restarts by reloading the page and the user has to see the rules again.

+- add audio:
+    * attempted to add audio but could not implement

 - Improving the code:
-  *I am certain that there are areas of my code to be more efficient and dryer.
+  * I am certain that there are areas of my code to be more efficient and dryer.
-  *the code could be possibly refactored further.
+  * the code could be possibly refactored further.

 ## Acknowledgments
 * Would like to thank my instructors at GA, and classmates.